andrejewski/stachedown/README.md

 ## Strict Templating

-Suppose a template is rendered with an Object literal as data using Mustache.
+Suppose a template is rendered with an object literal as data using Mustache.
 Mustache ignores missing and undefined variables in templates.

 ```javascript
 Mustache.render('The {{important_thing}} must be visible.', {});